 Downland School is a co-educational maintained community special school for pupils aged between 10 and 16, who have an Education Health and Care Plan (EHCP).
 In most cases the primary identified need is Social, Emotional and Mental Health (SEMH) and behavioural difficulties, although the majority of pupils have additional special educational needs such as Autism, Attention Deficit Difficulties AD(H)D, Speech, Language and Communication Needs (SLCN), conduct disorders and attachment difficulties.

 We offer 90 day placements for pupils referred from the local authority.
 Primarily our pupils come from Wiltshire.
 However, we have also educated young people from BANES, Somerset and Hampshire.

 The school is situated on the southern edge of Devizes in beautiful countryside and opened in 1971.
 We are a happy, friendly and inclusive school.
-We are pleased to accommodate all students and we are proud of the achievements and progress that all our learners make.
-The staff team work as a cohesive multidisciplinary unit to overcome barriers to learning and to provide stability, consistency and the highest quality of education and care guidance to support students to make accelerated learning gains.
+We are pleased to accommodate all pupils and we are proud of the achievements and progress that all our learners make.
+The staff team work as a cohesive multidisciplinary unit to overcome barriers to learning and to provide stability, consistency and the highest quality of education and care guidance to support pupils to make accelerated learning gains.